wzptech/wzptech.github.io/_tabs/about.md

 # Biography

-I currently study in Canada.
+I currently live in Vancouver, BC, Canada.
 I have graduated from King's College London with a master's degree in Artificial Intelligence.
 Before that, I graduated from the University of Birmingham with First Honor Degree.

 I used to work in [Covid Corpus](https://www.covidcorpus.org/Home) PhD group led by Dr Mohammed Bahja at the University of Birmingham.
 My responsibility is to design and implement Natural Language Processing modules, including Topic Modeling, Text Summarization and Article Recommendation.